 Use the job title that would appear in the employee’s email signature or on their business card.
 However, if your organization uses job titles that are bit “outside the box,” help students understand the role better by referencing more common job titles that are synonymous with the opportunity available at your organization.

 Sometimes wacky job titles can indicate that your culture is fun and innovative, but often they’re just downright confusing (and bad for search engine optimization [SEO]!).With every passing day, digital marketing is becoming more important as ever.
-Big and small start-ups are advancing for digital marketing platforms to get their high business rankings and more ROI.
-Search engine optimisation is one of the most crucial pillars of online marketing that supports the other channels including email marketing, PPC and more.
+Big and small start-ups are advancing for digital marketing platforms to get their high business rankings and more ROI. white label seo is one of the most crucial pillars of online marketing that supports the other channels including email marketing, PPC and more.
 Many businesses favour SEO over email marketing or PPC, because SEO is fruitful in the long run and offer a better ROI as compared to email marketing, PPC or any other strategies.
 SEO is a long-term investment; it’s high time that your business should seriously consider to invest in SEO.
 There are many ways through which you can get your SEO done: outsource your SEO, hire an in-house SEO Agency or hire SEO freelancers.

 3. Core responsibilities